Frederick County Economic Development Authority

 FredCo Made

-In 2023, food manufacturing produced $1 billion in GDP* for Frederick County, Virginia.
 More than 1,500 people are employed in Frederick County's food manufacturing sector.* Widely recognized names like HP Hood, 8th Avenue Food & Provisions, Foodsource, Miller Milling, and Kraft Heinz operate here.
 The County is also home to locally grown success stories: Shawnee Springs Market & Cannery and Garber's Ice Cream.